Roco-scientist/NGS-Barcode-Count-GO/README.md

 |Barcode_ID/DNA code|Barcode_ID/DNA code|Barcode_ID/DNA code|#|
 |Barcode_ID/DNA code|Barcode_ID/DNA code|Barcode_ID/DNA code|#|

-Where Barcode_ID is used if there is a counted barcode conversion file, otherwise the DNA code is used. `#` represents the count number<br><br>
+Where Barcode_ID is used if there is a counted barcode conversion file, otherwise the DNA code is used. `#` represents the count number

 If `--merge_output` is called, an additional file is created with the format (for 3 samples):

 |Barcode_1|Barcode_2|Barcode_3|Sample_1|Sample_2|Sample_3|